 A new year means a new opportunity to elevate in all areas of your life—including your business.
-And although there are plenty of “new year, new me” rubbish, it’s absolutely OK to feel like a new year is a time to realign and set new goals.
+And although there is plenty of “new year, new me” rubbish out there, it’s absolutely OK to feel like a new year is a time to realign and set new goals.
 After all, it’s a great feeling to look back on the previous year to see all the progress you’ve made.
-Setting goals is one thing but actively working towards achieving them is another.
+Setting goals is one thing, but actively working towards achieving them is another.
 In the spirit of moving onward and upward, we outlined just a few ways you can invest in yourself and in your business in the new year and beyond.
-Read on for our top goals for small business owners like you to embrace in 2022.
+Read on for our top goals for small business owners like you to embrace in 2023.

 Network within your niche

 As the age-old saying goes, your network is your net worth.
 Don’t underestimate the power that lies in engaging with follow entrepreneurs and building your circle of peers.
-From collaborating on creative projects to amazing work opportunities, having a strong network can really make a huge difference in the projection of our business but also your personal life.
+From collaborating on creative projects to amazing work opportunities, having a strong network can really make a huge difference in the projection of your business and your personal life.

 Contrary to belief, you don’t have to only network with those who fall into your niche.
-Expand your networks by connecting with those from different backgrounds and experience.
+Expand your networks by connecting with those from different backgrounds and experiences.

 Build a skill, build your business

 The best entrepreneurs never stop learning.
 There’s always an opportunity to improve as a small business owner.
 That means you should use your resources to continuously build skills.
 Whether you deep dive into YouTube tutorials or decide to invest in a course yourself, make it your business to sharpen your skill set in the new year.

 Find a mentor

 Speaking of networking and building skills, finding a mentor may be another goal for small business owners that you may want to work toward in 2023.
 Although mentorship may be most commonly spoken about in our adolescent years, it shouldn’t end there.